MPhil and PhD Opportunities

 Funded PhD opportunities

-- The effect of extreme stressors on metabolic and cardiovascular health in individuals with type 2 diabetes mellitus (1st December 2017)
+- The effect of hot and or hypoxic environmental conditions in individuals with type 2 diabetes.
+(11th February 2018)

 Self-funded PhD opportunities